DarkCat09/rcrack-gui-fx/README.md

 # CrossPlatform_RainbowCrack-GUI
+## by Chechkenev Andrew (DarkCat09/CodePicker13)
-Cross-Platform RainbowCrack GUI on Java
+Cross-Platform RainbowCrack GUI on Java for Windows and Linux, for 32-bit systems and 64-bit systems.